 If you live in extreme temperatures, check your fluid’s label to determine its freezing point: All-season windshield wiper fluid freezes at 32 degrees Fahrenheit, whereas windshield washer fluids formulated for the winter are safe until about -20 degrees Fahrenheit.
 Other heavy-duty de-icing fluids can remain liquid at temperatures as cold as -30 degrees Fahrenheit.

 As with any household cleaners or chemicals, be sure to keep your windshield wiper fluid out of reach of small children or pets.
-Its bright colors make it look like a tasty beverage, but it’s poisonous if inhaled, absorbed through the skin or ingested by drinking due to the presence of methyl alcohol (methanol) and/or ethylene glycol.
+Its bright colors make it look like a tasty beverage, but it’s poisonous if inhaled, absorbed through the skin, or ingested by drinking due to the presence of methyl alcohol (methanol) and/or ethylene glycol.
+Never store windshield wiper fluid in an unmarked container.

 Check out all the chemical products